Gustavus Conyngham: Success aboard the Revenge

-Conyngham's reign of destruction off of the English coastline only ended when he captured a ship carrying valuable wartime supplies, which he deemed worthy of an escort to American shores.
+Conyngham's cruise off the English coastline only ended when he captured a ship carrying valuable wartime supplies, which he deemed worthy of an escort to American shores.
 He arrived in Philadelphia on 21 February 1779 with his goods in tow.
 It was then that his luck began to turn sour.

 First return to America and imprisonment

 It is ironic that the first friendly port Conyngham had seen in years would treat him so poorly.
 Though the local newspapers hailed him as a returning war hero, the Continental Congress was less than pleased with his disobedience to orders and his loss of his original commission, which had been confiscated by the French during his brief stay in their prison.
 Adding to this, as Conyngham was not the owner of the Revenge, it was sold at a private auction.

 Nevertheless, because Conyngham had been so successful as her captain, he was again given command with orders to raid British shipping for a private profit.
 However, during one of his first cruises he was unable to outrun the British warship HMS Galatea, and was taken aboard as a prisoner.
 As his notoriety had grown since his last capture, he was given shabby treatment by his guards.
 By his own report he was kept in irons until he reached prison, and was given no more than a "cold plank as my bed, a stone for a pillow".
-Additionally, he was not fed properly, causing him to lose fifty pounds while imprisoned on the ship en route to his English prison.
+Additionally, he was not fed properly, causing him to lose fifty pounds while imprisoned on the ship en route to a prison.

 Since he did not have a commission at the time, and he was arrested on charges of piracy and sent to the prison at Pendennis Castle from which he escaped, only to be caught again and transferred to Mill Prison, Plymouth.
 He was kept in irons continuously at both Pendennis Castle and Mill Prison.